dorinmoldovan/swag/README.md

 ## Using SWAG

-1. swag.config - contains the project's configuration.
+1. swag.config contains the project's configuration.
 2. API_TYPE can be JENA or D2RQ.
 3. The generated files will be saved at the location specified in the configuration.
-4. In the case D2RQ is used, an empty database with the specified name must already exist (the tables will be generated automatically).
+4. In the case D2RQ is used an empty database with the specified name must already exist and the tables will be generated automatically.
 5. The package ro.tuc.dsrl.swag.model.diagnostic contains examples of how this API is used.

 ## Built With